ZENODIUM/Pregpose-Pal/README.md

 - You can add new poses by updating the POSES list in `app.py` and adding images to `static/`.
 - To use a different model (e.g., XGBoost, 1D CNN), update the training and prediction logic in `app.py`.
 - For more advanced features (user profiles, cloud storage, etc.), extend the Flask app and frontend as needed.
+- Implement Seperate Mobile App to record and process all data

 ## Data and Analysis
 - Personal sample data is available in the `labeled_data/` directory.